buj201/two_sigma_challenge_final/README.md

 Reproducing Project
 ------------

+Set up: Create a '.env' file in the project directory including `NOAA_TOKEN='api_key'`, where `api_key` is your API Key for the NOAA Climate Data Online API.

 1. Run `make data` to get and clean the raw 2016 citibike trip data, get and clean the NOAA data through their API, then merge and save the train/test splits for these datas.
 2. Run `make models` to train, pickle, and save models.
 Note the baseline (simple regression) model is not pickled since the run time is trivial.